Referencing and Citation

 Sources for referencing

 In the process of referencing, the very first step is finding proper sources to extract information.
 The credibility and reliability of these sources are paramount.
 Therefore, only generally accepted types of sources are used.
-The most common types of information sources are listed below with examples.
+The most common types of information sources are listed below with examples.- Book: A reference book is intended to be a source of information on specific matters.
+Example - Design of Structural Steelwork: W.M.C.
+McKenzie

-2. Journal: A journal is an educational publication which contains articles written by researchers.
+- Journal: A journal is an educational publication which contains articles written by researchers.
 They usually have a field of study (E.g.: Physics, Engineering) and are intended for an academic or technical audience, not general readers.
 Example - Journal of Structural Engineering - American Society of Civil Engineers

-3. Conference proceedings: Conference proceeding is a collection of research papers published in an academic conference or workshop.
+- Conference proceedings: Conference proceeding is a collection of research papers published in an academic conference or workshop.
 Example - MERCon 2019

-4. Report: An official document prepared on a particular matter, by an appointed person or body.
+- Report: An official document prepared on a particular matter, by an appointed person or body.
 Example - Annual Reports - Central Bank of Sri Lanka

-5. Web site: An official website which contains credible information (avoid Wikipedia, social media) Example - Department of Census and Statistics
+- Web site: An official website which contains credible information (avoid Wikipedia, social media) Example - Department of Census and Statistics

-6. Interview: A session or a conversation with a person of public interest.
+- Interview: A session or a conversation with a person of public interest.
 Example - Apple CEO Tim Cook: Exclusive interview CNN Business

-7. Patent: A licence providing the right or ownership for an invention.
+- Patent: A licence providing the right or ownership for an invention.
 Example - C150 concrete for section steel-concrete combined structure

-8. Periodical: A magazine, newspaper or any other publication issued at regular intervals.
+- Periodical: A magazine, newspaper or any other publication issued at regular intervals.
 Example - Time Magazine

-9. Miscellaneous (press conference, video etc.) Example - The Industrial Revolution - BBC Documentary
+- Miscellaneous (press conference, video etc.) Example - The Industrial Revolution - BBC Documentary

 Journals, conference proceedings and other research articles can be accessed through the following websites.
 These are world recognized information hubs for researchers.
 Some of these websites require the user to have a paid subscription in order to view/download the full document.
 If the author of the research article can be contacted, obtaining the full document is possible through formal request.

 Google scholar and ResearchGate facilitate maintaining a personal account where the user can upload his/her publications.
 This is considered as a good case practice for anyone who is engaged in higher education or working as a professional.
 See Stephen Hawking's Google scholar profile here.
-ResearchGate account of a PhD student can be viewed here
+ResearchGate account of a PhD student can be viewed here.

 Referencing styles

-1. Citing the sources in the main body of the document where appropriate - Citations
+Referencing mainly has two part,- Citing the sources in the main body of the document where appropriate - Citations

-2. Listing out the sources at the end of the document - List of references
+- Listing out the sources at the end of the document - List of references

 Citing is referring to the source where the information was originally presented.
 Citations are included soon after mentioning the information extracted from the external source.
 This can be in the middle of a paragraph, figure caption or inside a table.
 Multiple citations are also possible if required.